Sunnyside, Calgary: Geography

 On July 5, 2013, Sunnyside was impacted again by flooding.
-This time the cause was intense rain that fell in the neighbourhood and the fact that storm sewer outfall gates were closed and did not provide enough opening to release the water.
+This time the cause was intense rain that fell in nearby upper plateau neighbourhoods and the fact that storm sewer outfall gates were closed and did not provide enough opening to release the water.

 Architecture

 Sunnyside's architecture is a mixed array of designs and styles each telling a story of the neighbourhood's history.
-Sunnyside has a blend of single-family dwellings, modern mid-rise high-density housing, neighbourhood corner stores and restaurants and walk-up apartment buildings.
+Sunnyside has a blend of single-family dwellings, modern mid-rise high-density housing, neighbourhood corner stores and restaurants, and walk-up apartment buildings.

 In the 1880s, the Canadian Pacific Railway constructed “workers’ cottages" on 25-foot lots, which they rented to CPR employees.
 The cottages were wood framed and had cellars that were prone to flooding.
 Early residents describes the community's houses as good, ordinary homes for working-class people.
 The community had wooden sidewalks, dirt roads, water from wells and springs, milk straight from cows and flooding in the spring.
 There were no lights, gas, sewers or stores.

 Over the years many of these cottages have been torn down and replaced with new buildings representative of the trends of the day.
 The cottages that remain have all been upgraded with modern conveniences and utilities.

-In the 1920s a series of apartment "mansions" were built along Memorial Drive.
-These so-called mansions were constructed of brick and concrete.
-Today these buildings are considered the pinnacle of trendiness in the Sunnyside Condo market.

 The 1970s high oil prices brought a new wave of construction to Sunnyside.
 Many of the cottages and homes were torn down and replaced with one and two bedroom apartment buildings.
 Most of these concrete and brick buildings were upgraded and turned into condominiums.